Automattic/crowdsignal-forms/README.md

 add_filter( 'get_user_metadata', 'crowdsignal_get_test_user_code', 10, 4 );
 ```

+## Translations

+We use translate.wordpress.com for translating Crowdsignal Forms.
+Prior to shipping a release candidate, or release, we need to
+ensure an updated potfile is uploaded to our translate.wordpress.com project.

+To do that, run `make pot` to update the potfile.
+Additionally, this will run any time you do `make release`.

+Remember to commit the updated .pot file.

 ## Compile for Release

 Run `make release`.
 This will compile all production files necessary for the plugin, add them to a zip archive, and copy it to the `release` folder.